-NOTE: In accordance with EPAS (2015) 2.2.5 the field education program provides a minimum of 400 hours of field education for bachelor programs (200 hours per semester in SCWK 410 and 492).
+NOTE: In accordance with EPAS (2022) 3.3 the Practicum education program provides a minimum of 400 hours of Practicum education for bachelor programs (200 hours per semester in SCWK 410 and 492).

 How to apply scoring

 The Council on Social Work Education compels us to assess students' practice behaviors with regard to application of knowledge, values, skills and cognitive and affective processes premised on the nine (9) core competencies.